Difference between Hadoop vs SQL

-The enormous data generated every second via Social Media like Facebook, Twitter, Instagram has paved the way for the development of Hadoop/ Big Data Ecosystem.
+The enormous data generated every second via Social Media like Facebook, Twitter, and Instagram has paved the way for the development of Hadoop/ Big Data Ecosystem.
 The term “3V” referring to Volume, Velocity, and Veracity defines the importance of Hadoop to handle the streaming Data.
 Today, data are generated from multiple sources which are needed to be integrated for various purposes like Reporting, Data Analysis, and Research and for centralized storage of data.
 When we are doing so, there arise numerous issues with Traditional approaches like space, access, integrity, structure, and bandwidth.
-To handle all these issues, Hadoop provides a framework that enables to process the data with huge size, to provide easy access, high availability and to load data dynamically.
-It has a Distributed File System framework (HDFS) for the storage of Data and In-Built query processor called “Map Reduce” for the analysis and processing of Data stored in HDFS.
+To handle all these issues, Hadoop provides a framework that enables to process the data with a huge size, provides easy access, high availability, and loads data dynamically.
+It has a Distributed File System framework (HDFS) for the storage of Data and an In-Built query processor called “Map Reduce” for the analysis and processing of data stored in HDFS.

-Below is the Top 6 Difference Between Hadoop Vs SQL
+Below is the top 6 difference between Hadoop and SQL:

 Generally in a traditional database, during data load/migration from one database to another, it follows schema on Write approach.
 This makes the data load process to get excited/ aborted and results in rejection of records due to a difference in the structure of the source and target tables, Whereas in Hadoop system- all the data are stored in HDFS and Data are centralized.

 Hadoop framework is mainly used for Data Analytics process.
 Thus it supports all three categories of data i.e. Structured, semi-structured and unstructured data and it enables Schema on reading approach.